 Frequently Asked Questions About Open Information

-DataBC is more than just public information.
-Use it to access raw provincial data and tools to conduct your own research, analyze statistics or develop apps.
+DataBC goes beyond public information.
+Use it to access provincial data and tools to conduct your own research, analyze statistics or develop applications.

-Citizens are entitled to see how senior officials are spending public money to travel for government business.
-In fact, travel expense details for Ministers and Deputy Ministers were among the most commonly-requested pieces of public information before government began proactively releasing the records.
-The government publishes this information online so that British Columbians no longer have to formally request it.
+Citizens of B.C. can see how senior officials are spending public money to travel for government business.
+For example, travel expense details for Ministers and Deputy Ministers were one of the most requested records before we began proactively releasing this information.

 Under the Freedom of Information and Protection of Privacy Act, the government releases ministry records on a request-by-request basis.
 Some examples of public information commonly requested for release include: policy decisions on health care, decisions about road allowances, or spending related to environmental issues.

 Information will be released to the applicant who requested it and then published online no sooner than 10 business days after release.

 Technology is making it possible for everyone to have more direct interactions with government.
 Releasing information and data to the public makes it easier to access information about your government that specifically interests you.

 *Note - not ALL requests are posted - there are limited exceptions such as responses containing personal information.

 The Information and Privacy Commissioner (OIPC) and the Legislative Assembly's Special Committee to Review the Freedom of Information and Protection of Privacy Act have recommended that government routinely disclose more public information using online technology.

 Not all requests require payment.
 Releases of specific information may be subject to fees based on the amount of work required to process each request.
 Individuals requesting their own personal information are never charged a fee.
 Find more information about the fee structure here.